panique/huge/README.md

 ###MORE INFO IN THE WIKI

-See [the wiki pages here](https://github.com/Panique/PHP-Login/wiki) for in-depth stuff:
+See [the wiki pages here](https://github.com/Panique/PHP-Login/wiki) for in-depth stuff.

 ###THANKS TO###